Buchu

 • Tincture.
 A more traditional use that is still prevalent in South Africa today is to macerate the buchu leaves in brandy and drink it as a stomachic and stimulant tonic.

 • Capsules.
-This form of consumption is convenient for specific treatments, since buchu capsules contain high amounts of active compounds, available in daily fixed doses, and help treating pain and inflammation, as well as urinary tract infections.
+This form of consumption is convenient for specific treatments since buchu capsules contain high amounts of active compounds, available in daily fixed doses, and help treat pain, inflammation, and urinary tract infections.

 Buying